iter8-tools/iter8/CONTRIBUTING.md

 As you get started, you are in the best position to give us feedback on key areas including:

 * Problems found during setup of Iter8
-* Gaps in our quick start tutorial and other documentation
+* Gaps in our getting started tutorial and other documentation
 * Bugs in our test and automation scripts

 If anything doesn't make sense, or doesn't work when you run it, please open a